Montrose Daily Press [June 16, 2016] Kathryn R. Burke

 JennaLee blamed John’s tardiness and erratic behavior on prescription drugs.
 Blissfully unaware he was self-medicating, she kept enabling his bad behavior.
 Dick was aware, but turned a blind eye.
 Jenny, studying about family interactions, got it, but she didn’t want to make waves.
 Judy, after her own bad experiences with an alkie hubby, kept quiet too,

 John continued downhill.
 He tried working at the firm, but was habitually late or didn’t show up at all.
-The police brought him home drunk several times.
+The police brought him home drunk or stoned several times.
 After he married and moved out, his parents rarely saw him, other than when they were called to bail him out or haul him to the hospital for detox.

 This story is not going to have a good ending.
 It raises a lot of questions we parents need to ask ourselves.
 What could/should JennaLee and Dick have done to help this kid?
 When should they have intervened, and why didn’t they?
 Both of John’s sisters could see and recognize what was happening to him.
 Why didn’t they speak up?
 When are children old enough to be responsible with money?
 Is it wise to bestow an inheritance with no restraints on how or when it will be used?
 Why didn’t the family doctor call ‘Foul!” when he surely saw where John was headed.

 Kathryn R Burke is the author of The Caregiver’s Journey series: Navigating the Path and Building Your Care Team.
 Both are available at caregiver-journey.com, which also lists current speaking engagements and book signings.